In the event of a medical or other emergency:

 - Take appropriate corrective actions to prevent a recurrence.

-Incident Investigation Report - long form incident investigation report.
-This report is required for all injury incidents and other incidents that require an investigation.
+Incident Investigation Report This report is required for all injury incidents and other serious incidents.

 Incident investigations are not about placing blame.
 Investigations are conducted to determine the causes of all incidents so that appropriate action can be taken to prevent recurrence.
 The role of incident investigation in a health and safety program is prevention.
 Therefore, it is important to investigate not only the incidents that cause loss, but also near misses because of their potential if the circumstances had only been slightly different.